digitalcityscience/CUT_Prototyp-mock-api/README.md

 mocking wind and noise services

 ## TRIGGER NEW TASKS
-All tasks will take 10sec. to "compute".
+All tasks will take min.
+10sec. to "compute".
 Result will include more windy / noisy areas for calculation requests with higher speeds.
+Areas with strong vincinity to big roads will be windier/noisier.
+Densely built areas with many houses will be less windy/noisy.
 However results are completely non-sense.

 ### Trigger mock NOISE task
 post to /trigger_calculation_noise to create new noise task.